smarthomeNG/plugins/avdevice/README.md

 * `query`: Query command.
 This is usually useful after setting up the connection or turning on the power.
 This command gets also used if the plugin doesn't receive the correct answer after sending a command.

 * `response`: The expected response after sending a command.
 Use "none" if you don't want to wait for the correct response.
 You can use stars "\*" again to ensure that the exact correct value is set.
 Example: You set the volume to 100.
 If you want to ensure that the device responds with any value for volume just use "VOL" here (or whatever response your device sends).
 If you want to ensure that the device is set to a volume of 100, use stars as placeholders, e.g. "VOL\*\*\*" for 3 digits.
+You can even specify multiple response possibilities separated by "|".

 * `readwrite`: R for read only, W for write only, RW for Read and Write.
 E.g. display values are read only whereas turning the volume up might be a write operation only.
 Setting this correctly ensures a fast and reliable plugin operation